arussellk/arussellk.github.io/index.md

 title: Hello!
 ---

-Hello!
+Hi!
 My name is Russell Kennington.
 I'm a web developer and I currently research computer security and privacy at The University of Utah.